-If your business is having difficulty hiring – or keeping – skilled talent, you may want to take a look at your company's retirement plan.
+If your business is having difficulty hiring — or keeping — skilled talent, you may want to take a look at your organization's retirement plan.
 Today's job seekers expect more from their employers because they know that a good retirement benefit package can amount to thousands of dollars in compensation each year, along with an attractive tax break.
 That's why employer-sponsored retirement plans have become a big consideration for job seekers when choosing a new position.
 Many employers are taking note.
-According to a recent Society for Human Resource Management (SHRM) survey, employers are increasingly leveraging benefits to recruit employees at all levels, especially highly skilled employees.
+According to a Society for Human Resource Management (SHRM) survey, employers are increasingly leveraging benefits to recruit employees at all levels, especially highly skilled employees.

 Exactly what makes a good retirement benefits package that job seekers and employees will value?
 One that is built to be easy to use and helps them succeed at getting retirement ready.
 Here are five ways you can build a better retirement plan for your workforce:

-- Add an employer contribution
+- Add an Employer Contribution

-Matching contributions often encourage employees to participate in the plan, and generally, the more a broad base of employees contributes to the plan, the more that business owners can contribute to the plan themselves.
+Matching contributions often encourage employees to participate in the plan, and generally, the more a broad base of employees contribute to the plan, the more that business owners can contribute to the plan themselves.
 It is therefore important to promote matching contributions in plan communications.

 Over time, plan and investment fees can have a big impact on participant account balances.
 Keep fees in check to help participants keep more of their savings.
-And, don't forget, making sure that that the plan's fees and expenses are reasonable is part of your fiduciary responsibility.
+And, don't forget, making sure that the plan's fees and expenses are reasonable is part of your fiduciary responsibility.

-- Optimize the plan investment menu
+- Optimize the Plan Investment Menu

-Optimize the plan investment menu to help make investing decisions easier, reduce mistakes, and get better investing outcomes for participants.
+Optimize the plan investment menu to help make investing decisions easier, reduce mistakes and get better investing outcomes for participants.
 A set of target date funds can provide a simple investing solution for employees who prefer a "do it for me" investment approach.
 And a simplified plan investment menu can improve usability by eliminating redundancy.
-Be sure to also offer adequate opportunity for diversification, best possible performance and cost arrangements, and monitor investments to ensure they meet plan and performance requirements.
+Be sure to also offer adequate opportunity for diversification, best possible performance and cost arrangements and monitor investments to ensure they meet plan and performance requirements.

-- Promote the plan and communicate regularly
+- Promote the Plan and Communicate Regularly

 Communications that help participants track their progress, stay engaged and get answers help them get retirement ready — and demonstrate the value that the plan delivers.
 Regularly promoting the plan benefit to employees can be a powerful tool in driving loyalty among existing workers.

 Competing for talent and keeping workers productive and engaged in any economy can be tough.
-Combining the practices above can help employees prepare well for retirement – which will benefit them today and into the future.
+Combining the practices above can help employees prepare well for retirement, which will benefit them today and into the future.